FernandoVianaNeto/onliner-backend/README.md

 ## Running the app

-After followed the above steps
+After followed the steps above,

-To start the project, you need to have the docker-compose and docker installed globally in your computer.
-After this, just run the follow commands:
+To start the project, you need to have the docker-compose and docker globally installed in your computer.
+After this, just run the follow command:

 $ sudo docker-compose (for ubuntu)